the-louie/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 2.0.2 =
+* Fix: HTML for header would still be visible in the source of the page when removing the header using showheader=false in the shortcode
+* Fix: CSS added to prevent layout issues when adding the feed to a "text" widget for certain themes

 = 2.0.1 =
 * Tweak: Force cache of major caching plugins to clear when updating plugin to avoid issues with previous CSS/JavaScript files being cached
 * Tweak: Added version number to the end of JavaScript and CSS files to clear browser caches that are causing errors